TechnicalPursuit/TIBET/INSTALL.md

 #### Update/Adjust npm

 If you already have a recent version of Node.js installed you should have a valid version of `npm`.
-We suggest using at least npm `3.x`.
-The latest versions of npm `5.x` also appear stable.
+We suggest using at least npm `5.x`.

-    npm install -g npm@3
-    # OR
-    npm install -g npm@5

-If you see errors from any npm-based operations mentioning `cb() never called!` you'll want to perform the step above, or the appropriate step for your operating system.
+If you see errors from any npm-based operations mentioning `cb() never called!` you'll want to perform the appropriate steps for your operating system.
 See <a href="https://github.com/npm/npm/wiki/Troubleshooting#try-the-latest-stable-version-of-npm">this npm troubleshooting topic</a> for more.